brcnitk/Mini-Project-23-24/21CS248-Ratipreethi/README.md

 ## Implementation
-- Host two servers named serverA and serverB on the same system, each running on different ports.
+- Host two servers named main server and backup server on the same system, each running on different ports.
-- Use the provided scripts to create [serverA](serverA.py) and [serverB](serverB.py).
+- Use the provided scripts to create [main server](mani_server.py) and [backup server](backup_server.py).
+- And upload the files on main server.
-- Use the provided script [Client](Client.py) to create the client application.
+- Use the provided script [client](client.py) to create the client application.
-- Once both servers and the client are set up and running, the client can request resources from serverA.
+- Once both servers and the client are set up and running, the client can request resources from main server.
-- Upon receiving a request, serverA calculates the SHA256 hash of the requested file.
+- Upon receiving a request, main server calculates the SHA256 hash of the requested file.
-- ServerA proceeds with the further processing the request based on the calculated hash.
+- main server proceeds with the further processing the request based on the calculated hash.

 **Note:** ServerA is the main server and serverB is the backup server.